Prince George’s will use DNA registries to solve cold cases through new DOJ grant

 Investigators then work with the FBI to build a family tree out from that DNA match, and use traditional detective techniques to determine whether someone in that lineage could be connected to the crime.

-A set of interim guidelines issued by the Department of Justice last November addresses privacy concerns and outlines the process for the use of forensic genetic genealogy by law enforcement, including that police can only use the technique if they have exhausted other investigative avenues.
+A set of interim guidelines issued by the Justice Department last November addresses privacy concerns and outlines the process for the use of forensic genetic genealogy by law enforcement, including that police can only use the technique if they have exhausted other investigative avenues.

 “The personal genetic information is not transferred, retrieved, downloaded, or retained by the genetic genealogy users — including law enforcement,” the DOJ said in a news release last year.